 The following personal data is collected, held, and processed by the Company (for details of data retention, please refer to the Company’s Data Retention Policy):

-name – to dispatch products to;
+• name – to dispatch products to (contractual);

-• over 18 age confirmation – for age restricted products;
+• over 18 age confirmation – for age rated products (if applicable) (contractual);

-business/company name – to dispatch products to;
+• business/company name – to dispatch products to (contractual);

-IP address (automatically collected);
+• IP address (automatically collected) (legitimate interests);

-web browser type and version (automatically collected);
+• Web browser type and version (automatically collected) (legitimate interests);

-operating system (automatically collected); and
+• operating system (automatically collected) (legitimate interests); and

-22. Data Security – Transferring Personal Data and Communications
+24. Data Security – Transferring Personal Data and Communications

 The Company shall ensure that the following measures are taken with respect to all communications and other transfers involving personal data:

-22.1 All emails containing personal data must be encrypted;
+24.1 All emails containing personal data must be encrypted;

-22.2 Personal data may be transmitted over secure networks only;
+24.2 Personal data may be transmitted over secure networks only;

-22.3 Personal data may not be transmitted over a wireless network if there is a wired alternative that is reasonably practicable;
+24.3 Personal data may not be transmitted over a wireless network if there is a wired alternative that is reasonably practicable;

-22.4 Personal data contained in the body of an email, whether sent or received, is stored securely;
+24.4 Personal data contained in the body of an email, whether sent or received, is stored securely;

-22.5 Where personal data is to be sent by facsimile transmission the recipient should be informed in advance of the transmission and should be waiting by the fax machine to receive the data;
+24.5 Where personal data is to be sent by facsimile transmission the recipient should be informed in advance of the transmission and should be waiting by the fax machine to receive the data;

-22.6 Where personal data is to be transferred in hardcopy form it should be passed directly to the recipient or sent using a secure method of delivery; and
+24.6 Where personal data is to be transferred in hardcopy form it should be passed directly to the recipient or sent using a secure method of delivery; and

-22.7 All personal data to be transferred physically, whether in hardcopy form or on removable electronic media shall be transferred in a suitable container marked “confidential”.
+24.7 All personal data to be transferred physically, whether in hardcopy form or on removable electronic media shall be transferred in a suitable container marked “confidential”.

-23. Data Security – Storage
+25. Data Security – Storage

 The Company shall ensure that the following measures are taken with respect to the storage of personal data:

-23.1 All electronic copies of personal data should be stored securely using passwords and data encryption;
+25.1 All electronic copies of personal data should be stored securely using passwords and data encryption;

-23.2 All hardcopies of personal data, along with any electronic copies stored on physical, removable media should be stored securely in a locked box, drawer, cabinet, or similar;
+25.2 All hardcopies of personal data, along with any electronic copies stored on physical, removable media should be stored securely in a locked box, drawer, cabinet, or similar;

-23.3 All personal data stored electronically should be backed up regularly with backups stored offsite.
+25.3 All personal data stored electronically should be backed up regularly with backups stored offsite.
 All backups should be encrypted;

-23.4 No personal data should be stored on any mobile device (including, but not limited to, laptops, tablets, and smartphones), whether such device belongs to the Company or otherwise without the formal written approval of the Company Director and, in the event of such approval, strictly in accordance with all instructions and limitations described at the time the approval is given (e.g. passcodes to unlock devices), and for no longer than is absolutely necessary; and
+25.4 No personal data should be stored on any mobile device (including, but not limited to, laptops, tablets, and smartphones), whether such device belongs to the Company or otherwise without the formal written approval of the Company Director and, in the event of such approval, strictly in accordance with all instructions and limitations described at the time the approval is given (e.g. passcodes to unlock devices), and for no longer than is absolutely necessary; and

-23.5 No personal data should be transferred to any device personally belonging to an employee unless appropriate approval from the Company Director has been given in line with the Company’s Bring Your Own Device to Work Policy.
-Personal data transferred to devices belonging to other parties working on behalf of the Company is expected to comply fully with the GDPR/ this Policy (n.b. this may include demonstrating to the Company that all suitable technical and organisational measures have been taken).
+25.5 No personal data should be transferred to any device personally belonging to an employee unless appropriate approval from the Company Director has been given in line with the Company’s Bring Your Own Device to Work Policy.
+Personal data transferred to devices belonging to other parties working on behalf of the Company is expected to comply fully with the UK-GDPR/ this Policy (n.b. this may include demonstrating to the Company that all suitable technical and organisational measures have been taken).

-24. Data Security – Disposal
+26. Data Security – Disposal

-24.1 When any personal data is to be erased or otherwise disposed of for any reason (including where copies have been made and are no longer needed), it should be securely deleted and disposed of.
+26.1 When any personal data is to be erased or otherwise disposed of for any reason (including where copies have been made and are no longer needed), it should be securely deleted and disposed of.
 Hard copies of data are to be securely shredded and electronic copies of data are to be securely deleted.
 For further information on the deletion and disposal of personal data, please refer to the Company’s Data Retention Policy.

-25. Data Security – Use of Personal Data
+27. Data Security – Use of Personal Data

 The Company shall ensure that the following measures are taken with respect to the use of personal data:

-25.1 No personal data may be shared informally and if an employee or party working on behalf of the Company requires access to any personal data that they do not already have access to, such access should be formally requested from the Company Director;
+27.1 No personal data may be shared informally and if an employee or party working on behalf of the Company requires access to any personal data that they do not already have access to, such access should be formally requested from the Company Director;

-25.2 No personal data may be transferred to any employees, or other parties, whether such parties are working on behalf of the Company or not, without the authorisation of the Company Director;
+27.2 No personal data may be transferred to any employees, or other parties, whether such parties are working on behalf of the Company or not, without the authorisation of the Company Director;

-25.3 Personal data must be handled with care at all times and should not be left unattended or on view to unauthorised employees or other parties at any time; and
+27.3 Personal data must be handled with care at all times and should not be left unattended or on view to unauthorised employees or other parties at any time; and

-25.4 If personal data is being viewed on a computer screen and the computer in question is to be left unattended for any period of time, the user must lock the computer and screen before leaving it.
+27.4 If personal data is being viewed on a computer screen and the computer in question is to be left unattended for any period of time, the user must lock the computer and screen before leaving it.

-26. Data Security – IT Security
+28. Data Security – IT Security

 The Company requires that the following measures are taken with respect to IT and information security:

-26.2 Under no circumstances should any passwords be written down or shared between any employees or other parties working on behalf of the Company, irrespective of seniority or department.
+28.2 Under no circumstances should any passwords be written down or shared between any employees or other parties working on behalf of the Company, irrespective of seniority or department.

-27. Organisational Measures
+29. Organisational Measures